config

 Examples:

-entra-auth-cli config export --name production > production-profile.json
+entra-auth-cli config export -p production -o production-profile.enc

-# Export with secrets (for backup/migration)
+# Export with secrets (will prompt for encryption passphrase)

 import